acm-cui/website-cui2021/authors/featured-talks.md

 # Featured Talks

 The Featured Talks track looks to showcase work from 2011--2020 related to all aspects of Conversational User Interfaces.
-These will be work from leading journals and conferences published over the last 10 years.
+These will be works from leading journals and conferences published over the last 10 years.

 <div class="row">
 	<div class="col-xl-8 col-lg-7 col-md-6 col-12">